 Additionally, the offense of possession of a controlled substance, also known as drug possession, isn’t as simple as people sometimes expect.
-In fact a person can be convicted of this offense even if such a substance isn’t in their hands or on their person.
-That’s why it is critical for those facing a charge of drug possession to have a skilled defense attorney who can explain the law on actual vs constructive possession and evaluate the quality of the case itself.
+In fact, a person can be convicted of this offense even if such a substance isn’t in their hands or on their person.
+That’s why it is critical for those facing a charge of drug possession to have a skilled drug charge attorney who can explain the law on actual vs constructive possession and evaluate the quality of the case itself.

-Some important questions your attorney may ask you regarding a case for possession of a controlled substance will include:
+Some important questions your drug possession attorney may ask you regarding a case for possession of a controlled substance will include:

 - How did the police observe or discover the substance in question?